Campsie

 Campsie features high concentrations of group households, with a lower-than-average median household size

 Family households account for 68.4% of all households, including 28.4% couples with children, 24.5% couples without children, and 12.7% single parent families.
-Non-family households make up the remaining 31.6%, with lone person households at 23.2% and group households comprising 8.5%.
+Non-family households constitute the remaining 31.6%, with lone person households at 23.2% and group households comprising 8.5%.
 The median household size is 2.6 people, which is smaller than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households